kevin000001505/Web_scrapping-pipeline-analysis/README.md

 ### My goal is to create a machine that can:

 - Automatically scrape data from websites.
-- Instantly process this data with PowerBI in Azure.
+- Stored the data into PostgreSQL

 **Why Scrapy and Selenium?**